Donut-Mod-Team/donut-mod/documentation/user_guide.md

 ## Dependencies

-To begin using this mod, there are a couple things you will need to install first, as discussed in [this article written by TIBCO Software](https://tibcosoftware.github.io/spotfire-mods/docs/getting-started/).
+To begin using this mod, there are a couple of things you will need to install first, as discussed in [this article written by TIBCO Software](https://tibcosoftware.github.io/spotfire-mods/docs/getting-started/).

 1. Spotfire: